Male Infertility After Prostate Cancer Treatment

 Intrauterine insemination (IUI)

-This is a type of artificial insemination that is also helpful to those who have low sperm count after treatment.
+Intrauterine insemination (IUI) is a type of artificial insemination that can be beneficial for individuals with a low sperm count after treatment.

 Donor sperm

-Using a donor’s sperm cells is another option to conceive a child.
+Using a donor’s sperm is another option for conceiving a child.

 Will a child conceived after your cancer treatment be healthy?